 “Mommy Makeover” is a nonspecific term that was introduced into the public vocabulary around the year 2010 and has become a very popular expression.
-Mommy Makeover (MM) does not describe a specific procedure, rather, it describes an end result: cosmetic improvement of the breasts and abdomen.
-The reason it is best to think of MM as an end result is because each patient presents with unique physical findings and goals.
+Mommy Makeover does not describe a specific procedure, rather, it describes an end result: cosmetic improvement of the breasts and abdomen.
+The reason it is best to think of Mommy Makeover as an end result is because each patient presents with unique physical findings and goals.
 Therefore each patient requires individualized treatment care based on a physical exam and personal values.
-Breast augmentation, breast lift, breast lift with implants, breast reduction, liposuction, and tummy tuck are all procedures that can be used to achieve MM results!
+Breast augmentation, breast lift, breast lift with implants, breast reduction, liposuction, and tummy tuck are all procedures that can be used to achieve Mommy Makeover results!

 After childbearing and breast-feeding, patients frequently complain that the breast is deflated, lacks upper pole fullness, and sags (breast ptosis).
 The medical term is “postpartum involution of the breast,” and simply means that the breast gland is smaller and the skin envelope stretched after childbearing.
 Additionally the supporting breast ligaments (Cooper’s ligaments) stretch, causing the gland to slide down to the lower pole of the breast, leaving upper pole with lack of fullness.
 Loss of breast projection also results.